nodejs/node/doc/api/cli.md

 required on some platforms for security reasons.
 It can also reduce attack surface on other platforms, but the performance impact may be severe.

+This flag is inherited from v8 and is subject to change upstream.
+It may disappear in a non-semver-major release.

 ### `--max-http-header-size=size`
 <!-- YAML
 added: v11.6.0